Stochastic Processes under Parameter Uncertainty: Nonlinear Markov Processes

-To the best of our knowledge, the first strong Markov selection principle for nonlinear processes appeared in \cite{CN22b} for nonlinear one-dimensional diffusions.
+\end{theorem} In a relaxed framework for finite-dimensional controlled diffusions, a strong Markov selection principle has been established in \cite{nicole1987compactification}.
+A strong Markov selection principle for nonlinear one-dimensional diffusions was proved in \cite{CN22b}.
+Theorem \ref{theo: strong Markov selection} covers the result from \cite{CN22b} as a special case (see Section~\ref{sec: NSPDE} below).

-In the following section we tailor the Theorems \ref{thm: USC Feller property} and \ref{theo: strong Markov selection} to the NSPDE setting from Section~\ref{sec: nonlinear SPDE}.
+In the next section we tailor the Theorems \ref{thm: USC Feller property} and \ref{theo: strong Markov selection} to the NSPDE setting from Section~\ref{sec: nonlinear SPDE}.
 Furthermore, we are going to discuss the strong \(\usc_b\)--Feller property, which provides a smoothing effect.

-\subsection{NSPDEs: \(\usc_b\)--Feller Properties and Strong Markov Selections}
+\section{NSPDEs: \(\usc_b\)--Feller Properties and Strong Markov Selections}

 We return to the class of nonlinear SPDEs from Section \ref{sec: nonlinear SPDE} and provide explicit conditions (in terms of the drift and diffusion coefficients) for the \(\usc_b\)--Feller property and the strong Markov selection principle.